cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

   as described in the model for
   [currency transaction in games](games.md#currency).
 * **`BURNT`:**
-  The total amount of CHI burnt in this transaction with data `g/GAMEID` (i.e. "for the current game").
+  The total amount of XCRC burnt in this transaction with data `g/GAMEID` (i.e. "for the current game").

 If the block contains an update to the game's `g/` name, then these